-On December 6, 2019, the Investors were issued Purchase Warrants that were exercisable into214,190 fully paid shares of common stock should the Purchase Warrants be exercised in full ("Purchase Warrants").
+On December 6, 2019, certain investors (the "Investors") were issued 4 Purchase Warrants that were exercisable into 214,190 fully paid shares of common stock should the Purchase Warrants be exercised in full ("Purchase Warrants").
 The exercise price for the Purchase Warrants is US\$10.50 per share issued on exercise of a Purchase Warrant.
-The Purchase Warrants are exercisable, in whole or in part, any time from the date of issue until thefifth anniversary of the date of issue (December 6, 2024).
+The Purchase Warrants are exercisable, in whole or in part, any time from the date of issue until the fifth anniversary of the date of issue (December 6, 2024).
 On April 22, 2020, the Company issued 37,417 shares of common stock in connection with a cashless exercise of Purchase Warrants exercisable for 107,095 shares of common stock.
 The Company did not have an effective registration statement registering the resale of the Warrant Shares by the Holder at the time the Holder wanted to exercise the warrant, therefore, the Holder carried out a cashless exercise.
 The formula for conducting a cashless exercise was outlined in the Warrant agreement.
 Based on this formula, the Holder would have been entitled to receive 107,095 shares of common stock if they had exercised the Purchase Warrants for cash.
-Because of the cashless exercise, the holder received7,417 shares.
-As of December 31, 2021, there were 107,095 of the warrants still outstanding.
+Because of the cashless exercise, the holder received 37,417 shares.